 Reminisce about Sacramento’s history and there is an immediate return to 1848 and the luster of the Gold Rush years, an exciting period that captured the imagination of the world and caused those who were “young at heart” to drop what they were doing and become part of the most electrifying fantasy the world has ever known.
-The Gold Rush made an instant state out of California, a thriving city out of Sacramento, and served as a monument to a national dream that prevails today.
+The Gold Rush made an instant state out of California and a thriving city out of Sacramento, and served as a monument to a national dream that prevails today.

 In 1909, a number of the Sacramento city fathers, headed by the Chamber of Commerce, encouraged Haggin to consider the need for desirable acreage to lure easterners interested in locating in Sacramento.
 Sacramento’s business community was overjoyed when an announcement was received on May 13, 1910 that the Minneapolis Land Company had purchased the 44,372-acre “Rancho del Paso,” which had become one of the largest horse breeding farms in the world.
 In 1919, Del Paso Country Club was developed from a portion of this ranch.

 Williams purchased 1,800 acres in 1945 that embraced the Arden Park and Arden Manor sections.
-He then sold most of the land except 435 acres, which we know today as Arden Oaks.
+He then sold most of the land except 435 acres that we know today as Arden Oaks.
 His dream was to develop estate-size lots bounded with horse trails.
 On August 16, 1945 this dream was realized with the recording of the 60-lot Arden Oaks, Unit 1, which featured horse lots ranging from 0.8 to 3 acres that sold from $2,800 to $9,000.